Computational quantum transport: a scattering approach perspective: Selected applications

 Another important ingredient is the electromagnetic and in particular electrostatic environment in which these electrons propagate.
 In fact, the electrostatic energy is usually the largest energy of the problem.
-In first principle calculations, the electrostatic problem is solved self-consistently with the quantum mechanical one.
-In model systems (general TBM and $\mathbf{k\cdot p}$ models) one often assumes that the electric potential is known and has a simple form.
+In first-principles calculations, the electrostatic problem is solved self-consistently with the quantum mechanical one.
+It is required to properly account for the electronic distribution at the atomic scale.
+In some systems, for instance semiconducting devices, charge redistribution can also take place at the mesoscopic scale, hence also necessitating a self-consistent calculation.
+However, in model systems (general TBM and $\mathbf{k\cdot p}$ models) it is common to assume that the electric potential is known and has a simple form.

-In this section and the next, we will give a few selected examples to illustrate the use of computational quantum transport.
-In the remaining part of this section, we focus on ``model'' systems (the two upper types of models in Fig.~\ref{fig:hierarchy}) while the next section will focus on more ``realistic'' models (the three lower levels in Fig.~\ref{fig:hierarchy}).
+In the remainder of this section, we will give a few selected examples to illustrate cases where computational quantum transport had an important impact on a field.
+We mainly focus on ``model'' systems (the three upper types of models in Fig.~\ref{fig:hierarchy}) but also show examples on more ``realistic'' models (the two lower levels in Table~\ref{fig:hierarchy}).

+The distinction between ``model'' and ``realistic'' modeling is not only one of accuracy but more deeply corresponds to two different and complementary approaches.
+In the ``realistic'' modeling, one tries to describe the system microscopically as well as possible to perform what could be called ``numerical experiments''.
+The more precise the simulation, the better, and one tries to improve the simulations by adding more physical effects (e.g. spin-orbit coupling, proper modeling of the interfaces, better density functionals...).
+In contrast, in the ``model'' system, one often simplifies the model until only the minimum necessary physical ingredients to obtain an effect are taken into account.
+These simulations are often performed in conjunction with analytical calculations and would be better described as ``computer-assisted theory'' than ``numerical experiments''.